fay85/IS-ASGD/README.md

 Intel Xeon series is preferred since it has many cores, our testbed is a two-sockets server of Xeon-2699 V4 CPU.

+## Other Configuration
+1. We recommend to turn off hyper-threading, which is likely to be controlled in your BIOS.

+2. Using Intel g++, a.k.a, icpc is highly recommended.
+By using icpc, the scalability increases ~15%.

+3. Chech the OMP_THREADS_NUM in your environment.

 ## Thanks
 Jason.y.ye, Intel Asia Pacific R&D Ltd., Shanghai.
 Advanced Networking Lab, Shanghai Jiao Tong University, Shanghai.